 - 1 tablespoon minced garlic

-- ½ tablespoon kosher salt
+- ½ tablespoon kosher salt see notes

 - ½ tablespoon pepper

-- 1 tsp oregano
+- 1 teaspoon oregano

-- ¼ tsp crushed red pepper flakes
+- ¼ teaspoon crushed red pepper flakes

-- Combine the ingredients except for the meat well, using only ¼ cup of the beef broth.
-Add the meat and just combine.
+- Add the meat to the mixture and just combine.
 Do not over mix, but be sure seasonings are well dispersed.

 - Scoop out about 1 tablespoon of the meat mixture, using a tablespoon measuring spoon or medium cookie scoop, and then gently shape into 1-inch meatballs.